-The application was further supported with the supplementary affidavit of Denice Tumaini.
-Paragraph 2 -5 of the supplementary affidavits states:
+The application was further supported with the supplementary affidavit of Denice Tumaini, Advocate for the Applicants.
+Paragraph 2 - 6 of the supplementary affidavits states:

-- 2. That, on 23rd December, 2019 the Applicant herein filed Application No. 685/2019 moving the Court to grant orders as sought in the presented chamber summons. - 3.
-That this affidavit is made in view of presenting such documents in support of the Applicants Application. - 4.
-That copies of the certificate of incorporation and the memorandum and Article of Association of the Applicant's Company marked as Exhibit NAH 1, is now shown to me, I

-- seek the leave of this Honourable Court the same to form part of in support of the Applicant. - 5.
-Further that, copies of bouncing notices sent through the shareholders registered mails marked as exhibit NAH 2 are now shown to me.
-I pray the same be admitted to form part of this affidavit.
+- 2. That on 23rd December, 2019 the Applicant herein filed Application No. 685/2019 moving the Court to grant orders as sought in the presented chamber summons. - 3.
+It follows that in the affidavit affirmed by Prabhu Thirumalai Mariappan all attachments relied upon were not attached with the Affidavit.
+The reason for the said omission was that, due to the age of the Company may document were scattered thus they could not be found at the time. - 4.
+That this affidavit is made in view of presenting such documents in support of the Applicants Application. - 5.
+That copies of the certificate of incorporation and the memorandum and Article of Associate of the Applicant's Company marked as Exhibit NAH 1, is now shown to me, I seek the leave of this Honourable Court the same to form part of in support of the Applicant. - 6.
+Further that, copies of bouncing notices sent through the shareholders registered mails marked as exhibit NAH 2 are now shown to me, I pray that the same be admitted to form part of this affidavit.
 The facts that have necessitated the Applicant to file this application.